MXJO 3500mAh 18650

 MXJO Battery Review

-At 10A continuous, the temperature rose to 63°C. Although this is below the average temperature for a cell operating at its continuous discharge rating (CDR), the capacity has already declined to approximately 1750mAh at 3.2V.
+When pushed to 10A continuous, the temperature climbed to 63°C. Although this is still below the typical temperature for a cell operating at its continuous discharge rating (CDR), the capacity dropped to around 1750mAh at 3.2V.

-At 15A continuous, the temperature escalated to 95°C. This extremely high temperature unequivocally indicates that we are operating well above the cell's CDR.
+At 15A continuous, the temperature rose sharply to 95°C, which clearly shows that we are operating well beyond the cell's Continuous Discharge Rating (CDR).

-At 20A continuous, both cells failed at approximately 100°C. Despite being able to measure some voltage after shutting down, they would not accept a charge and rapidly plummeted to a fraction of a volt, even when discharged at 1A.
-Both cells were rendered unusable by a single discharge at the cell's claimed 20A rating.
+When pushed to 20A continuous, both cells failed around 100°C. Although we could detect some voltage after the shutdown, they wouldn't accept a charge and quickly dropped to just a fraction of a volt, even when discharged at 1A.
+This single discharge at the cell's rated 20A rendered both cells completely unusable..